 Michael’s PhD students have won the Australian award for the best PhD thesis in Information Systems in 2007, 2008 and 2010.
 He has been the Chair of the first International Conference on Business Process Management outside Europe (BPM 2007) and Co-Chair of the Australasian Conference on Information Systems (ACIS 2010).
-More recently, he was co-chair of the BPM track at ICIS 2013 (Milan) and a participating academic at the ICIS 2014 Junior Faculty Consortium (Auckland 2014), panel co-chair for the BPM track and panels at ECIS 2015 (Muenster, May 2015), PhD Colloquium Co-Chair for the ER Conference 2015 (Stockholm, October 2015), co-chair of a track at ICIS 2015 (Ft.
-Worth, USA) and co-editor of a MISQ Executive Special Issue on ‘Enterprise Architecture and Business Transformation’ (December).
+More recently, he was co-chair of the BPM track at ICIS 2013 (Milan) and a participating academic at the ICIS 2014 Junior Faculty Consortium (Auckland).
+In 2015, he will be co-chair for the BPM track and panels at ECIS 2015 (Muenster, May), PhD Colloquium Co-Chair for the ER Conference 2015 (Stockholm, October), co-chair of the breakout track at ICIS 2015 (Ft.
+Worth, USA, December) and co-editor of a MISQ Executive Special Issue on ‘Enterprise Architecture and Business Transformation’ (December).
 He will be co-chair of the general track at ICIS 2016 (Dublin) and program co-chair for ICIS 2018 in San Francisco together with Sudha Ram and Jan Pries-Heje.